mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 ### Run Drupal Commerce Kickstart 3 in a Docker container ###

+This guide assumes that your `localhost`'s ports 80 and 8080 are already taken by other apps running.
+Therefore, ports 81 and 8082 are used instead.

 1. create a project directory and copy the compose.yaml, install.yaml and Dockerfile into it
 ```
 mkdir testdrupal